BlogCustomer Experience

 Map out your customer journey

 When you think about it, there is a limited number of combinations of steps that customers take on their journey from mere visitors to loyal customers or brand ambassadors.
-Through each step of the customer experience lifecycle, there is a new touchpoint where a customer interacts with your brand in some way.
+Through each step of the customer experience lifecycle, there is a new digital touchpoint where a customer interacts with your brand in some way.

 As you start creating your omnichannel customer experience strategy, map out those touchpoints.
 Track when they happen, through which channels, and what the messages are.
 Once you’re done, you’ll have a clear overview of your sales funnel and more importantly, a clear vision of your customer journey.